-According to the valuation in the financial statements, the Gross Technical Provisions amount to $\in$ 7,000,456 for all lines of business.
-The Best Estimate (without risk margin) amounts to - $\in$ 3,798,458.
+According to the valuation in the financial statements, the Gross Technical Provisions amount to €15,383,223 for all lines of business.
+The Best Estimate (without risk margin) amounts to -€21,959,489.
 The difference between these values is due to IFRS 17 elements which are not applicable for solvency purposes such as the risk adjustment, loss component and contractual service margin.

 The majority of the difference between both figures is arising from the fact that under IFRS 17 the Contractual Service Margin ('CSM') is held as a liability while the future profit is considered differently under Solvency II.
 Additionally, there are slightly different assumptions used for the Expense Ratio projections and in the discount curves used.
-Lastly, since a part of the IFRS 17 Liability for Remaining Coverage ('LRC') is based on Premium Allocation Approach ('PAA') principles it means that the figures are not so directly comparable.
+Lastly, since a part of the IFRS 17 Liability for Remaining Coverage ('LRC') is based on the Premium Allocation Approach ('PAA') principles, the figures are not so directly comparable.